Is Manitou’s Mattoc Pro a real lightweight trail fork alternative to RockShox and Fox?

 Manitou's Mattoc Pro is a great match for light, fast riding all-round trail bikes (Image credit: GuyKesTV)

 The good news is that Manitou’s suggested pressures and damper settings are a good starting point for most riders so there’s no rush to start tweaking.
 I was really impressed with the fluidity and supple sensitivity of the fork from new too, especially as many forks now need ten or more hours to start smoothing out.
 Once I started playing around the triple chamber air spring also let me subtly adjust all phases of the fork travel from linear to supportive without sacrificing the high grip sensitivity.
-Once you’ve worked out how their Venn’s overlap the high and low-speed compression adjustments give a very wide range of potential feel outcomes from free range to highly damped and efficient.
-Obviously what feels best for you will depend on your environment, preference, and riding style, but I found a relatively lively feel suited to the similarly alive, compliant feel of the 34mm chassis.

-Even then I was a reasonable way into both rebound (10 clicks) and compression damper (2 clicks HSC, 4 clicks LSC) ranges.
+Even then I was a reasonable way into both rebound (10 clicks) and compression damper (two clicks HSC, four clicks LSC) ranges.
 That confirmed there’s plenty of adjustment headroom for lighter or less aggressive riders who’ll often have to run other forks full open.
 Or even have them modded with different oil or altered circuitry to get a usable damper range.
-However, if I wanted a more accurate and locked-down feel each click - particularly of HSC - makes a tangible difference.
-So if I wanted to make the Mattoc feel more like a Pike/Lyrik or a Fox 36 in terms of structural accuracy on ‘bigger’ trails then a click of the red HSC dial and a reach around to the rebound for a couple more clicks of rebound was all it took.
+However, if I wanted a more accurate and locked-down feel each click – particularly of HSC – makes a tangible difference.
+So if I wanted to make the Mattoc feel more like a Pike/Lyrik or a Fox 36 in terms of structural accuracy on ‘bigger’ trails, then a click of the red HSC dial and a reach around to the rebound for a couple more clicks of rebound was all it took.

 Despite Manitou's early eagerness to move experience with two test forks confirms they don’t get slack or sloppy several months down the line.
 That suggests internal tolerances and QC are as accurate as the external aesthetics so they should give a long and happy life.
 It’s worth noting that spares are likely to be harder to get hold of than RockShox or Fox/Marzocchi forks though, and you’ll be more limited in terms of specialist servicing options.
-Since the Wiggle/Chain Reaction collapse, there’s currently no distributor for Manitou in the UK either which could complicate matters.
+Since the Wiggle/Chain Reaction collapse, there’s currently no distributor for Manitou in the UK either – which could complicate matters.

-Manitou Mattoc Pro
+Manitou Mattoc Pro IRT top cap detail

 The IRT chamber balances the main air spring to provide easy rate changes without internal fettling (Image credit: GuyKesTV)